 Analysis of pupil progress and academic outcomes confirm that the governing body has utilised its financial resources, including the Pupil Premium Grant, to ensure that all children meet their full potential.

-The Academy is also monitored through the completion and submission to the EFA of b.
+The Academy is also monitored through the completion and submission of accounts and financial reports to the ESFA.

+b.
 Going concern